OganBelema/ELearning/README.md

 - Dependency injection with dagger
 - Modular clean architecture
 - DiffUtil to update recyclerview
+- Exoplayer with custom controller to play video
 - Coroutines for multithreading
 - Retrofit for network calls
 - Glide to display images